AdobeDocs/experience-manager-65.en/help/release-notes/sp-release-notes.md

 >
 >Skip if you are not using AEM Forms on JEE.
 Fixes in Adobe Experience Manager Forms on JEE are delivered through a separate installer.

-For information about installing the cumulative installer for Experience Manager Forms on JEE and post-deployment configuration, see the [release notes for patch 0018](jee-patch-installer-65.md).
+For information about installing the cumulative installer for Experience Manager Forms on JEE and post-deployment configuration, see the [release notes](jee-patch-installer-65.md).

 ### UberJar {#uber-jar}

-The UberJar for Experience Manager 6.5.7.0 is available in the [Maven Central repository](https://repo.maven.apache.org/maven2/com/adobe/aem/uber-jar/6.5.6-1.0/).
+The UberJar for Experience Manager 6.5.7.0 is available in the [Maven Central repository](https://repo.maven.apache.org/maven2/com/adobe/aem/uber-jar/6.5.7/).

 To use UberJar in a Maven project, see [how to use UberJar](/help/sites-developing/ht-projects-maven.md) and include the following dependency in your project POM: